chamberscp/chamberscp/README.md

 - 👋 Hi, My name is Chris Chambers.
-I am 22 year United States Marine Veteran.
-I am preparing for a new career in IT.
-I’m a certified AWS Solutions Architect, proficient in Python, begginner in JavaScript, and a Certified Scrum Master.
+-
+- After serving in the Marine Corps I became a contractor supporting Inforomation Technology initiatives for the MArine Corps.
+I’m a certified AWS Solutions Architect Associate, Certified Scrum Master, and have my Security+ and VmWare Certified Technical Associate for Data Center Virtualization.
+- Though I am proficient in Python, Bash, JavaScript, JSON, and YAML, my passion lies in architecture and services.

 - 📫 You can reach me at christopher.p.chambers@gmail.com.